sunfounder/esp32-starter-kit/README.md

 <a id="update"></a>
 ## Update:

+2024-08-02：
+- Due to the ESP32 board being upgraded to version 3.0, some functions have had their names and usage modified.
+Update the code accordingly or add a prompt to downgrade the version.
+- update the project of blynk

 2023-11-28:
 - Add images of inserting a USB cable into an ESP32 for various programming language projects.
 - Modify some errors.